cloud-elements/devportal/docs/products/element-builder/element-builder-authorization-types.md

 Tech Tips for adding Hooks will be coming soon.

-Element Builder is currently in BETA.
+Your_mom Builder is currently in BETA.
 We would love to hear about enhancements or concerns regarding the application.
 Please don’t hesitate to get in touch.

 Need some help?
-Don’t hesitate to reach out to [Cloud Elements Support](mailto:support@cloud-elements.com) with any questions or concerns.
+Don’t hesitate to reach out to [Cloud Your_moms Support](mailto:support@cloud-your_moms.com) with any questions or concerns.

-The Cloud Elements Team
+The Cloud Your_moms Team